-With the recent tragedy at Grenfell Towers in London and the evacuation of many other buildings in England that are posing the same risk, we are wanting to bring Fire Safety to the attention of businesses so hopefully you will be one step ahead of any incidents that may occur.
+With the recent tragedy at Grenfell Towers in London and the evacuation of many other buildings in England that are posing the same risk, we are wanting to bring Fire Safety to the attention of businesses and outline practices that prevent fires from starting.

-Many things can be done in order to help prevent fires and what businesses should be asking themselves is, “Have I got the right measures in place to prevent any Fire Safety incidents that may result in injuries or be life threatening?”
+There are loads of practices that prevent fires from starting.
+Businesses should be asking themselves is, “Have I got the right measures in place to prevent any Fire Safety incidents that may result in injuries or be life threatening?”

 The below list is not an exhaustive one, however it will make you aware of what measures you should have in place to ensure not only your safety but the safety of all employees who work within your business;